Henry V, Holy Roman Emperor: Period of consensual rule

 In spring 1106, while Henry reflects on his father's mistakes, he remarked that "disregard for the princes was the downfall of the empire."
 Thus, the following years of his reign were characterized by greater shared responsibilities of the princes and the sanctioning of church reforms.
 Documents and annals prove the consensual practice of his rule.
 Records of princes and nobles in royal documents, who actively take part in government affairs, increased.
 In several documents Henry would state that he had carried out his actions "with the judgment and advice of the princes".
 In order to find greater consent with the nobility he would summon diets (Hoftage).
 The princes' participation in great numbers at the diets and the strong increase in chroniclers' reports confirm the new sense of responsibility among the king's vassals for the empire.
 Henry V reinstalled the bishops who had been banned from entering their bishoprics under his father.
 Negotiations with the Pope now took place among representatives of the clerics and secular princes.
-Bishop Eberhard von Eichstätt (until his early death in 1112), Count Berengar II of Sulzbach and Count Palatine Gottfried of Calw were particularly close to the young king and are most frequently mentioned by the worldly nobles in the royal documents.
+Bishop Eberhard von Eichstätt (until his early death in 1112), Count Berengar II of Sulzbach and Count Palatine Gottfried von Calw were particularly close to the young king and are most frequently mentioned by the worldly nobles in the royal documents.
 Additionally, the archbishops Friedrich of Cologne and Bruno von Trier, the bishops Burchhard von Münster, Otto von Bamberg and Erlung von Würzburg and Count Hermann von Winzenburg were named remarkably often in official documents.
 From 1108 the Staufer Duke Friedrich II and from 1111 Margrave Hermann von Baden would frequently appear in the records.

 Thanks to the consensual cooperation between the lords and the king, Henry was the first Salian ruler, who had managed to acquire unhindered access to all parts of the empire after a long time and thus able to successfully intervene in political affairs in both the western and eastern imperial estates.
 Henry visited Saxony several times until 1112, as his relationship with the Saxons was stable during the next years.

 After the 1106 death of the last member of the Saxon Billung family line Duke Magnus, Henry did not confer the Duchy of Saxony to either of the two sons-in-law, Henry the Black or Otto of Ballenstedt, but to Lothar of Supplinburg, as reward for Lothar's support during the 1104/05 disempowerment of Henry IV.
 This act was enforced upon the legal body of the duchy against traditional habits of dynastic inheritance.